Lacey, Washington

 1301 Carpenter Road SE map

-Active recreation is the main feature of this8-acre neighborhood park with a “Little League” size ball field, a mini-soccer field, three multi-purpose courts including a running track, and a playground.
-Restrooms, drinking water, and benches are provided. more »
+Active recreation is the main feature of this 8-acre neighborhood park with a “Little League” size ball field, a mini-soccer field, running track, basketball court, and a playground.
+Park has restrooms, drinking water, and benches. more »

 Horizon Pointe Park